 Your Volvo complies with strict international environmental standards and is also manufactured in one of the cleanest and most resource-efficient plants in the world.
+Volvo Car Corporation is constantly working on the development of safer and more efficient products and solutions in order to reduce the negative impact on the environment.

-Environmental care is one of Volvo Car Corporation's core values which influence all operations.
+Environmental care is one of Volvo Cars' core values, which influence all operations.
 We also believe that our customers share our consideration for the environment.

-Volvo Car Corporation has global ISO certification, which includes the environmental standard ISO 14001 covering all factories and several of our other units.
+Volvo Cars has global ISO certification, which includes the environmental standard ISO 14001 covering all factories and several of our other units.
 We also set requirements for our partners so that they work systematically with environmental issues.